GEO-BON/bon-in-a-box-pipeline-engine/python-api/app/mcp-server/modes/step_details.md

 `pipeline@NN` keys for the pipeline's own selector inputs.
 When the user asks what a pipeline takes, these keys are what they will need, so give them as they are written.

-`getInfo` also returns the step's description, author, license and outputs.
+`get_info` also returns the step's description, author, license and outputs.
 Use them; that metadata is the only description of an individual step there is.
 The platform documentation does not cover individual steps, so `search_documentation` cannot answer this question — except for what an input *type* means in general, which it does cover.